Supercoder21/RuralBengaliToEnglish/README.md

 ---

 ## Data

-The corpus is sourced from the BanglaRegionalTextCorpus (Ahmed et al., 2026), available at https://doi.org/10.1016/j.dib.2026.001381.
-Download the Excel file and place it in the root directory.
-It is not included in this repo.
+The corpus used for the text translation task is the Vashantor dataset (Khandaker et al., 2025).
+Download the train, validation and test JSON files for each dialect (Barishal, Chittagong, Mymensingh, Noakhali, Sylhet) and place them in the root directory.
+Running the first five cells in order in the Google Colab gives you the files vashantor_train.csv, vashantor_validation.csv, and vashantor_test.csv used for all training and evaluation.

 ---